 Have you ever thought about considering a vegan lifestyle?
-Believe it or not it’s not as scary as you might think!
+Believe it or

 There are many reasons to consider a KINDer lifestyle in the new year.
 Let’s explore some of the more important ones:

 I love the way Peta puts it: ‘Animals are not ours to experiment on, eat, wear, use for entertainment or abuse in any other way.’

 I believe it is our responsibility to stand up for those who can’t defend themselves and living a vegan lifestyle is a great way to do that.
 Lead by example

 American Academy of Nutrition and Dietetics considers a vegan diet healthful, nutritionally adequate and appropriate for all ages in all stages of life cycle.